royaltm/spectrusty-tutorial/step2.md

  1    1     3
 ```

 And that is exactly what [EarMicOutAudioFrame::render_earmic_out_audio_frame] method does.
-If we only want to hear the EAR changes and ignore the MIC changes, we can replace [EarMicAmps4] with [EarOutAmps4].
+If you only want to hear the EAR changes and ignore the MIC changes, you can replace [EarMicAmps4] with [EarOutAmps4].

 Now, step 3.
 In this example, we assume the `audio` object is capable of providing an audio buffer as a [vector][Vec<T>] of audio samples `T`: